 There were a couple of things that I had had a problem with in the past.

-The Heavenly Babe (my late elder daughter), had to be fed to sleep.
+Feeding through the night.
+My late elder daughter had to be fed to sleep.
 I knew that it was wrong, but everyone I knew said that that is how babies sleep.
 There was just too much wrong advice around me.

 Why did Gina Ford’s routines work for me?